-- Possess a GPA of 2.5 or better with an 'A' or 'B' in at least Algebra, Geometry, and Algebra II.
-Special consideration will be given to applicants who have not yet completed Algebra II but who show a strong foundation in math and science coursework. - Obtain principal or the appropriate high school official approval - Provide parental or guardian written consent - Submit official transcripts and application by March 31 - Write a 300 500 word essay as directed - Participate in an interview conducted by The Apprentice School staff
+- Possess a GPA of 2.5 or better with a 'C' or better in at least Algebra, Geometry, and Algebra II.
+Special consideration will be given to applicants who have not yet completed Algebra II but who show a strong foundation in math and science coursework. - Obtain principal or the appropriate high school official approval - Provide parental or guardian written consent - Submit official transcripts and application by the published due date - Write a 300 500 word essay as directed - Participate in an interview conducted by The Apprentice School staff

-The high school liaison will submit admission decisions annually to the counselors and students by the end of May.
+The high school liaison will submit admission decisions annually to the counselors and students.